joonaskiuru/Bird-Sightings-App/README.md

 # Docker Container

-To run the docker container, run following commands from the terminal in the root directory: docker build -t bird-sightings-app . docker run -d -p 5000:5000 -p 3010:3010 bird-sightings-app
+To run the docker container, run following commands from the terminal in the root directory:

+*docker build -t bird-sightings-app .*

+*docker run -d -p 5000:5000 -p 3010:3010 bird-sightings-app*

-The website is at localhost:5000
+The website is running at *localhost:5000*

-The database is at localhost:3010
+The database is running at *localhost:3010*

 # Usage